adamzwickey/todos-docs/docs/todos-workshop/README.md

     * `TODOS_UI_ENDPOINT: <your-todos-webui-url>`
 * cf push each app
 * You'll have a route to your Todo Edge app...for example `https://corbs-todos-edge.apps.retro.io`.
 Open using Chrome to access UI.
+* Slap a high-five or something as you've manually completed pushing the app
 * Extra mile - Create a custom route in cf and map to your Todos Edge
-* Extra mile - Use Todo Shell to automate pushing the apps
+* Extra mile stuff - use [Todo(s) Shell](#todos-shell) to automate the deployment of the same three apps as one functioning "Todo app" on PCF.
+The shell will use your PCF creds and push configured apps to PCF.
+Each deploy results in 3 apps running (todos-edge,todos-api,todos-webui) each with a user provided "tag" which will prefix the running app instances.
     * `shell:>push-app --tag corbs`

 Pause...take a quick review and field questions